rdegges/okta.github.io/hugo/content/docs/api/resources/authn.md

 }
 ~~~

 #### Forgot Password with SMS Factor

-Starts a new password recovery transaction with a user identifier (`username`) and asynchronously sends a SMS OTP (challenge) to the user&#8217;s mobile phone.
+Starts a new password recovery transaction with a user identifier (`username`) and asynchronously sends a SMS OTP (challenge) to the user's mobile phone.
 This operation will transition the recovery transaction to the `RECOVERY_CHALLENGE` state and wait for the user to [verify the OTP](#verify-sms-recovery-factor).

-> Primary authentication of a user&#8217;s recovery credential (e.g email or SMS) has not yet completed.
+> Primary authentication of a user's recovery credential (e.g email or SMS) has not yet completed.
 > Okta will not publish additional metadata about the user until primary authentication has successfully completed.

-> SMS recovery factor must be enabled via the user&#8217;s assigned password policy to use this operation.
+> SMS recovery factor must be enabled via the user's assigned password policy to use this operation.

 ##### Request Example for Forgot Password with SMS Factor
 {:.api .api-request .api-request-example}